monkeyArms/nonogram/README.md

 ```javascript
 const gui = new Nonogram.Gui( 'my-theme' );
 ```
 The theme stylesheet is automatically prepended to your pages `<head>` element so that any other stylesheets can override it.
-Theme templates are loaded asynchronously in the background.
+Theme templates are onLoad asynchronously in the background.